et-sipu/youprint-miniproject/README.md

 - Composer version 2.2.9
 - Redis & Horizon are required to run on the background
 - For Windows OS, require container(such as Docker) to run Redis
 - For Windows OS, Horizon cannot be serve.
-Thus Laravel Queue are required as an alternative: php artisan queue:listen --timeout=900 --queue=default,horizon
+Thus Laravel Queue are required as an alternative

+    $ php artisan queue:listen --timeout=900 --queue=default,horizon

 ## Installation